Houston is widely known as the “energy capital of the world.” It’s also been dubbed the “new capital of Southern cool” by GQ magazine.

-While Texas has been in the news recently for some of the most restrictive laws on abortion and voting rights, we hope that as journalists, you’ll agree that our mission is to comfort the afflicted and afflict the comfortable.
+While Texas has been in the news recently for some of the most restrictive laws on abortion, voting rights and trans rights, we hope that as journalists, you’ll agree that our mission is to comfort the afflicted and afflict the comfortable.
 To that end, join us to help shine a light on the injustices in the state and hold those responsible to account.

 Your #SEJ2022 conference chairs:

 Perla Trevizo, reporter with the ProPublica/Texas Tribune Investigative Unit